 Construction loan consists of a multi-draw demand loan with a maximum credit facility of \$3,500,000 from the Royal Bank of Canada for the purpose of financing the construction of a water treatment plant.
 The debt is unsecured and bears interest at bank prime rate per annum.
 The prime rate at year end was 3.95%.
 The District is in the draw period of this credit facility and is required to pay interest only monthly.
 After the draw period the loan may remain at variable rate or be converted to a fixed rate term loan and will require monthly blended payments.
 Fixed rate will be determined at the date of conversion.
-The loan is repayable in full on the last day of a one-year term from conversion date if variable interest rate selected.
+The loan is repayable in full on the last day of a one-year term from conversion date if variable interest rate selected; or the last day of a term from conversion date if fixed interest rate selected.